codewars/discord-bot/text/warn/spam.md

-You've violated the following rule:
+You've violated the following rule(s):

 - No spam or self-promotion (server invites, advertisements, etc) without permission from @mods.
 This includes DMing fellow members.